Photograph of Nicola Webster

 Email:

-The Role of the Parish Clerk
+The Role of the Clerks

 The Parish Clerk provides the ‘engine’ of an effective Council.
 The Clerk is the professional advisor to the Council on matters of policy, and the executor of Council policy, i.e. in carrying out the instructions of the Council.